rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-08-21-f0e7c867ad4ea9b3-completion-of-recovery-proceedings-under-rc-no-8854-of-2025-against-vaishali-soo.md

 stocks:
 - FAMILYCARE
 tags:
-- recovery-proceedings
+- compliance
 - enforcement
-- penalty-collection
-- family-care-hospitals
+- penalty
-- compliance
+- recovery
 title: Completion of Recovery Proceedings under RC No. 8854 of 2025 against Vaishali Sood Sharma in the matter of Family Care Hospitals Limited
 ---